 You will love this White Bean & Ham Soup Recipe down to the very last savory spoonful!

-- 1 lb of dried white beans, or 3-4 (15 oz.) cans, drained – cannelini or Great Northern
+1 pound of dried white beans, or 3-4 (15 oz.) cans, drained – cannelini or Great Northern

 Soak the beans in at least 2 quarts of cold water for about 2 hrs.
 Drain the water.

 Put the ham shank pieces in a large pot and cover with the chicken broth and water.
 Bring to a simmer and simmer for about an hour.
-Add the chopped vegetables and beans.
+Add the chopped vegetables, garlic, herbs de Provence, and soaked beans.
 Cook for another hour, until the vegetables are soft and the ham meat easily pulls away from the bone.

 Remove the ham and bones, shred the meat and then add it back to the soup.
-Add several drops of Tabasco to taste (optional), as well as salt and freshly-ground black pepper (I love a lot!) to taste.
-Add a pinch of herbs (either Herbes de Provence or Italian Seasonings).
-Stir, and then serve.
+Season with Tabasco, salt and pepper to taste.